-- Policies should seek to improve strict labor, human rights, and environmental standards throughout recycled and primary materials supply chains. - Circularity should be a priority for policies that aim to address sources of supply over new ways or locations for resource extraction.
+- Policies should seek to improve strict labour, human rights and environmental standards throughout recycled and primary materials supply chains. - Circularity should be a priority for policies that aim to address sources of supply over new ways or locations for resource extraction.
 Recycling electronics will help unlock the valuable materials in those devices for reuse, reducing reliance on newly mined resources.